poirier/cheat/vue.rst

   going to run asynchronously and code appropriately.

 * It's often a good idea to resist putting things into the store unless you have to.
-It is, essentially, a big set of global variables.
+It is, essentially, a big global variable.
 Some reasons I think you might reasonably put things into the store:

   * you'd otherwise need to pass data as properties down into